 The best environmentally friendly dishwasher

-Why you should buy this: Though it uses less water than many others, it delivers clean dishes.
+Why you should buy this: Though it uses less water than many others, it delivers clean and dry dishes.

 Who’s it for: Anyone looking for water savings, but doesn’t want to sacrifice the dishwasher’s performance.

 LG QuadWash LDP6797ST